 Dr Yusuf Hamied, CEO of Cipla & Mr Mohan Kumar CEO of Strides Arcolab

-With funding from UNITAID, MMV is working with two Indian pharmaceutical companies, Cipla Limited and Strides Arcolab Limited, to develop RAS for submission to WHO prequalification by the end of 2015 and market introduction in 2016.
-This process will build on clinical studies led by WHO-TDR, which demonstrated the benefits of RAS.2
+With funding from UNITAID, MMV has worked with two Indian pharmaceutical companies, Cipla Limited and Strides Arcolab Limited, to develop RAS.
+This process built on clinical studies led by WHO-TDR, which demonstrated the benefits of RAS.2

 MMV has also conducted qualitative research in 20 high-burden malaria countries in subSaharan Africa to understand the need, barriers to use and potential market demand for a pre-referral severe malaria intervention.
 The research revealed which countries are best placed to integrate the product after its prequalification.

 Dr Yusuf Hamied CEO of Cipla Limited, talks about getting involved in developing an RAS product and why they chose to work with MMV.

 1. What motivated Cipla to get involved in the development of rectal artesunate?

 Cipla has been manufacturing antimalarial drugs since its inception in 1935.
 We believe that we are among the largest producers in the world of artesunate and artemether, two of the key medicines to treat malaria today.
 We are also in the process of producing injectable artesunate.
 Two years ago, we were asked to consider making rectal artesunate as well.
 We already have an approved facility for making rectocaps and as they have been shown to save lives, for us this project is a priority.

 2. Why did you choose to partner with MMV on this project?